annaesvensson/yellow-help/1-en/api-for-developers.md

 ## Folder structure

 You can change everything in the file manager on your computer.
-The `content` folder contains the content files of the website.
+The `content` folder contains the [content files](how-to-change-the-content) of the website.
 You can edit your website here.
-The `media` folder contains the media files of the website.
+The `media` folder contains the [media files](how-to-change-the-media) of the website.
 You can store your images and files here.
-The `system` folder contains the system files of the website.
-You can find installed extensions and configuration files here.
+The `system` folder contains the [system files](how-to-change-the-system) of the website.
+You can find installed extensions, configuration files and the log file here.

 ``` box-drawing {aria-hidden=true}
 ├── content               = content files